 Why Live in Bayview

 Bayview, a neighborhood in Baltimore, features rows of old-school brick row houses built between the 1940s and 1960s.
-These two-story homes often have covered porches and small front yards, with some converted into apartments.
-The area is appealing to younger families and first-time buyers due to its affordability.
-Joseph E. Lee Park, located across Pratt Street, offers paved walking paths, sports fields, a playground, and a dog park.
+These two-story homes often have covered porches and small front yards, and some have been converted into apartments.
+The area's relative affordability is a draw for first-time buyers.
+Joseph E. Lee Park, located across Pratt Street, offers paved walking paths, sports fields, a playground and a dog park.
 The Bayview Golf Center driving range is also nearby.
-Patterson Park, less than 2 miles away, hosts festivals, live music, and seasonal activities like swimming and ice skating.
+Patterson Park, less than 2 miles away, hosts festivals and seasonal activities like swimming and ice skating.
 While Bayview lacks a commercial footprint, residents can shop at Savemart across Kane Street or visit The Shops at Canton Crossing, 2 miles away, for a variety of stores and restaurants.
-The neighborhood is 4 miles from event venues like Power Plant Live and Pier Six Pavilion, and 5 miles from Oriole Park at Camden Yards and M&T Bank Stadium.
-Bayview is well-connected for commuters, with Interstate 95 and Interstate 895 providing access to Baltimore Washington International Airport, 12 miles south.
-The CityLink Orange bus line offers a 50-minute ride to downtown Baltimore.
+The neighborhood is 4 miles from event venues like Power Plant Live and Pier Six Pavilion, and 5 miles from Oriole Park at Camden Yards.
+Bayview is well-connected for commuters, with interstates 95 and 895 providing access to Baltimore Washington International Airport, 12 miles south.
+CityLink Orange buses also serve the community.
 Local schools include John Ruhrah Elementary/Middle School and Patterson High, with private options like Archbishop Curley High nearby.

 Frequently Asked Questions